 What is a Diagram in Architecture?

-Architectural diagrams mostly serve to guide visitors through the logic behind a design and provide a narrative.
+An architectural diagram mostly serve’s to guide visitors through the logic behind a design and provide a narrative.
 Architects employ a range of visual techniques to convey the goal, structure, and distinctive features of the project, therefore enabling customers and partners to relate to the concept on a deeper level than they would be able to with just words.

 Why Are Architecture Diagrams Important?